SomervilleCC/interactivesomerville/README.md

     $ vi Pinax-0.7.3-bundle/requirements/libs.txt
     $ <change required django version>

 Now you're ready for the actual Pinax install.
-Pinax uses [virtualenv](http://pypi.python.org/pypi/virtualenv), it will install this for you:
+Pinax uses [virtualenv](http://pypi.python.org/pypi/virtualenv).
+It will install this for you as part of the Pinax installation:

     $ cd <path-to>/Pinax-0.7.3-bundle
     $ python scripts/pinax-boot.py <path-to-virtual-env-to-create>

-For example, if you want the virtualenv location to be in your home directory, you would say:
+The argument passed to pinax-boot.py is the location of the virtualenv root directory.
+If you want this location to be in your home directory, for example, you would say:

     $ python scripts/pinax-boot.py ~/pinax-env

-Pinax recommends [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/) along with virtualenv.
-If you choose to use it, then the above becomes:
+Pinax also recommends [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/) along with virtualenv.
+If you choose to use this, then the above becomes:

     $ python scripts/pinax-boot.py $WORKON_HOME/pinax-env